rdkcentral/ThunderNanoServices/RemoteControl/RemoteControlPlugin.md

 <a name="method.send"></a>
 ## *send <sup>method</sup>*

-Sends a code to a device.
+Sends a key code to a device.

 ### Parameters